 - held only for the sale of livestock, fodder or grain

 How to apply

-Complete and return a Market Operator's Application Pack (Word, 256kb) and return it to Licensing.
+Complete the Market Operator's Application Pack (Word, 256kb) and return it to Licensing.

 What happens next?

 We'll consult with Police Scotland and council departments and arrange to carry out an inspection on your proposed premises to make sure they meet the required standards.

 Your application will be advertised on this website to allow members of the public to make any objections or representations.

 If there is any comment from the public, Police Scotland, or any council department, you will be told and your application will be referred to the Licensing Committee for a decision.
 If the Committee decides to have a hearing, you will be invited to that and you will be able to speak to the Committee.
 The majority of applications do not require a hearing and are granted by council officers.

 It may take up to 3 months to process your application.
 If you haven’t heard from the Licensing Office within a reasonable period please contact us.